friedrith/node-wifi/README.md

 * Connect for linux
 * Scan for linux
 * Disconnect for Linux
-* List the current connections for Linux
+* List the current wifi connections for Linux
 * Connect for mac
 * Scan for mac
+* List the current wifi connections for mac
 * Connect for windows
 * Scan for windows